 Moscow reacted inadequately with a threatening Central Committee notice.
 Knowing, as we do now, that the Soviet empire was to fall two years later, we can read it as the ante-mortem agony.
 A state that's capable of lying so, is no longer capable to survive.

-But the words of Mikhail Gorbachev, which he had said to his adviser Anatoly Chernyaev as the two were watching a news report on the Baltic Way, sound closer to reality: Нам их не вернуть... ("There's no way we can win them back...")
+But words popularly attributed to Mikhail Gorbachev, speaking to his adviser Anatoly Chernyaev as the two were watching a news report on the Baltic Way, sound closer to reality: Нам их не вернуть... ("There's no way we can win them back...")

 On August 24 the New York Times quoted Rita Urbanovich, from Tallinn, who had arrived to the Baltic Way with her 7-year-old twin boys.
 "I brought my children because this is my way to explain to them why independence is important for their future."